Elk Creek Forest Products

 This people-centric culture has allowed ECFP to not only weather the early uncertainty of the COVID-19 pandemic, but also meet the increased demands that have arisen since.
 In the spring of 2020, business slowed as states across the country issued stay-at-home orders.
 When those orders were lifted, lumber sales took off and have remained elevated ever since.
 Elk Creek Forest Products saw its volume increase 15 percent.
 That was great news after the slowdown, but there were new and seemingly ever-changing regulations the company had to comply with.

 “As a consequence, we kind of operated with one arm tied behind our back at times,” recalls Mark Kelly, Vice President of Operations, “and so achieving, particularly that extra volume, was a remarkable accomplishment – a testament to the people that we have on staff.
-We have unparalleled staff here, I would say, with our wood knowledge and our cross-training flexibility that allows different people to fill in as needed.
-In retrospect, yes it was fun to do all that extra business, but I think we all have really walked away from 2020 with a lot of pride in what we accomplished.”
+We have unparalleled staff here, with our wood knowledge and our cross-training flexibility that allows different people to fill in as needed.
+In retrospect, it was fun to do all that extra business, but I think we have really walked away from 2020 with a lot of pride in what we were able to accomplish.”

 Versatility has been a part of Elk Creek Forest Products since the beginning.
 In 2001, Brett Slaughter (now ECFP President) left a corporate job to join his father’s business.
 At that time, Elk Creek Sales wasn’t much more than a basement telephone and a desire to succeed.
 Kelly joined a few months later, overseeing finances for the transactions Slaughter and his dad facilitated.
 Those three did about everything, from phone to forklift, for the first two years or so.